 In a world of distractions, focusing on studying can be tricky.
-That’s as true when you’re returning to a new year of school as a teen (or younger), or if you’ve resolved to learn something new as an adult.
+That’s as true when you’re heading into a new year of school or are about to embark on weeks of exams – and whether you’re a youngster or enrolled in adult education.

 Unhabit (free)